crishard/crishard/README.md

-I am a computer science student at state university of Piauí.

-- 🌱 I am currently in the 7th period of the University
+I have a degree in Computer Science from the State University of Piauí.

+🌱 Always learning and improving my skills in web development

-- 📫 How to reach me: crislantorrespr@gmail.com
+📫 How to reach me: crislantorrespr@gmail.com

+🌐 Check out my portfolio: [Crislân](https://crislan.com.br/)

 <div>
   <a href="https://github.com/crishard">